jhui/jhui.github.io/_posts/2017-09-07-AWS-P2-CUDA-CuDNN-TensorFlow.markdown

 The TensorFlow library wasn't compiled to use AVX2 instructions, but these are available on your machine and could speed up CPU computations.
 The TensorFlow library wasn't compiled to use FMA instructions, but these are available on your machine and could speed up CPU computations.
 ```

+>  However, in our GAN application, we do not see significant performance improvement.
+(Details later)

 Here, we are building TensorFlow manually.
 Checkout TensorFlow if not done already.
 (This is done in previous steps. )
 ```sh